 As mentioned above, after about 1970, the publisher began putting the copyright dates and printing numbers on the title page.

 Both Margaret Wise Brown (Goodnight Moon fame) and Richard Scary (Busytown fame) have published numerous LGBs.
 In fact, Brown wrote The Color Kittens, published in 1949.
 The copy you see here, however, is a much later edition.
 Available.

 Over the years, the LGB back cover has varied quite a bit.
 Here are a handful to give you an idea.
 On the far left you see a fairly early back, listing just twenty-five books.
 (The black marks are due to aging.)
 The example on the far right reflects a much more modern back cover.

 Over 2 billion copies have been published since 1942.
 Interested buyers can find loads of them at thrift stores, where vintage copies can be purchased for as little as 10¢, usually no more than $1.00, at flea markets, for upwards of $2-3.00, and at antique shops, for higher depending on the edition and condition of the book.
 Serious collectors like to find copies in very good to excellent condition and typically will not pay much for those in poorer condition.

 Today, new LGBs sell for $2.99-4.99 a copy, and they are still an excellent value.
-But I guess the old ones, like this one about a rhinoceros learns how to make friends, will always be my favorite.
+But I guess the old ones, like this one about how a rhinoceros learns to make friends, will always be my favorite.
 Available.
+Which is your favorite?